 I set my Masters sights on the other places great whites were known to frequent, mainly South Africa and Australia.
 I applied to South Africa first, got in with a scholarship, and packed my bags.
 Several months later, of course.
 And when I say pack, I mean, compress everything I owned into two duffel bags and two suit cases.
 I’d be studying after all, so I definitely needed my undergraduate textbooks.
 And all four seasons of clothes.
 Let’s be honest.
 I packed my whole wardrobe.

 After paying the fees for two extra bags on top of the fees for overweight bags, I made my way from Pittsburgh to Atlanta.
 I had to wait a few hours for my international flight to Cape Town with a layover in Johannesburg.
-If you’ve never been to the international terminal in Atlanta, you’re missing out.
-On insanity.
-The flights are packed with all sorts of beings emanating various scents and sounds, a language stew you easily drown in if you don’t watch it.
+If you’ve never been to the international terminal in Atlanta, you’re missing out on various scents and sounds, a language stew of sorts.

 I believe my ticket stated my gate was “the overcrowded nook in terminal E”.
 It’s amazing how many people can be organized into one airplane, yet those same people need an entire county of room at the gate.
 Every seat was taken.
 Families were sprawled out on the floor.
 In one corner a woman was giving birth.
 In another, a man set up a camping stove and cooked beans while his children foraged for kindling.
 It was that insane.
-The best part is thinking how you’ll be flying with the entire lot for 18 hours.
+The best part is thinking how you’ll be confined in an airplane for 18 hours.